The color of a car is not always an essential deciding factor when making a purchase decision. Yet it is still very important for most buyers.

 Red is a popular color for sports cars because of its boldness; it makes a car flamboyant and sporty.
 It is ideal for drivers who want to stand out in a crowd.
-It can also hide dirt and grime effectively.
+It can also effectively hide dirt and grime.
 However, if the red paint collects too much dirt, it can quickly dull.
 It is a shade that requires a lot of care.

 Blue is popular with drivers who want to radiate a calm and composed personality.
 Darker blues give a more confident and authoritative look.
 However, these different shades of blue are often more difficult to clean and maintain.
 Especially dark shades of blue can emphasize even the smallest bits of dust and dirt.

 There is no one best car color: it all comes down to your personal preferences.
 You can choose to opt for neutral and simple colors such as black, white, silver or gray as they guarantee a good resale value and easy maintenance.
 For a sporty look you can opt for a bright color such as red or blue.